-Detailed till sampling was also completed during the 2018 field program with 447 samples providing complete coverage of the entire Mel Project area.
-Positive sample results have expanded targets in both the North Mel and South Mel KIM target areas.
+Detailed till sampling also completed during the 2018 field program expanded targets in both the North Mel and South Mel KIM target areas.
 Next steps for the project include, subject to funding, additional prospecting and till sampling to better define target areas, as well as further geophysics to better define drill targets at the head(s) of more well-defined KIM trains.

-The Mel project is subject to a 1% GOR held by Anglo Celtic Exploration Ltd., a private company controlled by D. Grenville Thomas, a director of the Company.
-The Company retains the right to buy back half of the GOR (0.5%) for \$1 million at any time.
+The Mel project is subject to a 1% GOR held by Anglo Celtic Exploration Ltd. (the "ACEL GOR"), a private company controlled by D. Grenville Thomas, a director of the Company.
+The Company retains the right to buy back half of the ACEL GOR (0.5%) for \$1 million at any time.